How would you compare the Civil Law system in its governance and trend with that of the Common Law system?

 To secure the promissory note, CD (a) executed a chattel mortgage on the subject motor vehicle, and (b) furnished a surety bond issued by Philamlife.
 CD failed to pay more than two (2) installments.

-three-fourths (3/4) of the total amount still due and owing from CD.
+AB went after the surety but he was only able to obtain three-fourths (3/4) of the total amount still due and owing from CD.
 AB seeks your advice on how he might if at all, recover the deficiency.

 17. Lessee Extinguish the Lease Agreement